 Financial instruments that potentially subject the University to concentrations of credit risk consist principally of cash, investments, accounts receivable, notes receivable, real estate contracts receivable and other receivables.
 Cash and cash equivalents in excess of federally insured limits are subject to the usual risks of balances in excess of those limits.
 The majority of the University's cash and cash equivalents are on deposit with a single bank.
 Investments are diversified in order to limit credit risk.
 Investments are generally placed in a variety of managed funds administered by different investment managers in order to limit credit risk.
-Concentrations of credit risk with respect to the real estate contracts receivable are limited due to the University holding a secured position in these agreements.
-Student notes and receivables and other receivables are due from a variety of sources concentrated primarily in the northwestern United States.
+Concentrations of credit risk with respect to the real estate contracts receivables and other receivables are due from a variety of sources concentrated primarily in the northwestern United States.
 In addition, the University's students receive a substantial amount of support from state and federal student financial assistance programs, which are subject to audit by governmental agencies.
 A significant reduction in the level of this support, if this were to occur, could have an adverse effect on the University's programs and activities.